ygda-org/programming-guide/sections/section-3.md

 ## Finally, adding jumping

-Add an extra if clause to your script that triggers when the player triggers the `Jump` action.
-Instead of using `Input.is_action_pressed("Jump")`, use `Input.is_action_just_pressed("Jump")` so that player can't spam jump by holding down the jump key.
-Also, the player should only be able to jump when they are on the floor, which the `CharacterBody2D` function, `is_on_floor()` will inform you of.
-Your script should add a certain constant amount of jump power to `velocity.y`.
-This constant should be declared at the start of your script.
-It should also be a negative number.
-Go ahead and make the additions to your script.
-We will give you the final script, but try coding it yourself!
+Lets add an extra if clause to our script.
+Try coding it yourself!
+Here are the changes we will make:
+- Add an if clause after the gravity clause that checks if the player has pressed the `Jump` action.
+    - You can do this with `Input.is_action_pressed(action)` or `Input.is_action_just_pressed(action)`.
+They will have different effects; so do whichever you prefer!
+- Also check in this clause if the player is on the floor
+    - You can do this with the handy `CharacterBody2D` function: `is_on_floor()`.
+Very self explanatory.
+- In this clause, you should add a constant amount of jump power to `velocity.y`
+    - You should declare this constant at the start of your script, like we did with speed.
+    - This constant should be negative.
+Read the disclaimer below for why.

+> In Godot, negative Y is the up direction, while positive Y is the down direction.
+This is because computers place the origin at the top left corner of your monitor.
+We invert the Y-axis so we don't have to work with negative numbers all the time.
+Blame old people if you don't like it.

 Your script should look something like this now: